½Û×ÓÊÓÆµ

 This guidance note considers the taxation of direct disposals of interests in UK land by non-resident persons, with a focus on the rules as they apply to non-resident companies.

 Prior to 6 April 2019, only gains on direct disposals by non-resident persons of UK residential property interests were potentially subject to UK tax.
 This would have been the case where the capital disposal was annual tax on enveloped dwellings (ATED) related or was caught by the FA 2015 non-resident CGT (NRCGT) rules (referred to in this guidance note as the ‘NRCGT 2015 regime’).
-See the Overview of the ATED regime and Non-resident capital gains tax (NRCGT) on UK residential property (2015–2019 rules) guidance notes for further details on the operations of those rules.
+See the Overview of the ATED regime guidance note.
+See CG73700C for details of the NRCGT 2015 regime.
 In both cases, the gains were subject to CGT, either at 20%, if caught by the NRCGT 2015 rules, or 28%, if ATED-related.
 The normal rule charging companies’ capital gains to corporation tax did not apply.

 Continue reading the full document